catibogC/PA2_ECE2112/README.md

 **Discussion:**

 To begin, the following statements were written in order to create the random 5x5 array.
+The initial randomized array is expressed as X.

     np.random.seed(2112)
     X = np.random.randint(10, 101, size=(5, 5))